fbpx

 Initial coverage phase: After you’ve reached the deductible, you’ll enter the initial coverage phase, where you will pay the plan’s cost share for covered medications.
 For example, if your plan benefit includes a 25% coinsurance in this phase and you’re taking a medication that costs $400 a month, your out-of-pocket cost would be approximately $100 a month.

-Catastrophic coverage phase: Begins if your out-of-pocket costs reach $7,400 in 2023.
-During the catastrophic coverage phase, you’ll only pay a small coinsurance or copayment for covered prescription drugs for the remainder of the year.
+Catastrophic coverage phase: Begins if your out-of-pocket costs reach $8,000 in 2024.
+During the catastrophic coverage phase, you won’t pay anything for covered prescription drugs for the remainder of the year.

 Learn about the Medicare Part D Late Enrollment Penalty Here